batocera-linux/batocera.linux/batocera-Changelog.md

 - Taradino to 20250816
 - TheXTech to v1.3.7.1-2
 - TheForceEngine to v1.22.420
+- VkQuake to 19th of November 2025 build
 - Xash3D FWGS engine to Oct 17 build
 - Xemu to v0.8.108
 - Ymir to 0.2.0